This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 The analog of it for Indiegogo campaigns is Backerkit/Backertracker.

 When we see the funding curve is pretty much smooth, it means there’s a stable demand for the project in the platform.

-And when we see a sharp increase in the funding, like in the picture below, it means something happened: an article went out, in increase in ad spending…
+And when we see a sharp increase in funding, like in the picture below, it means something happened: an article went out, with an increase in ad spending…

-And our task in here is to find out the source of traffic.
+And our task here is to find out the source of traffic.

 This can be done by searching campaign articles and social media posts that went out on that specific day.